pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 # Are you manipulative?

-Ana: Are you manipulative?

-Bob: I use and manipulate others to get my own way!

 ---
+#mermaid

+- Q:Are you manipulative?

+- A:I use and manipulate others to get my own way!

+---

+#mermaid

-Ana: Are you manipulative?
+- Q:Are you manipulative?

-Bob: I don't think I'm a manipulative person.
+- A:I don't think I'm a manipulative person.
 Sometimes I have to manipulate others to get what I want.

 ---